keu/docs/software/configure-deployment.md

 - The Airflow Webserver
 - The Airflow Scheduler

-To scale either resource, simply adjust the corresponding slider in the Astronomer UI to increase its available computing power.
+To scale either resource, simply adjust the corresponding slider in the Software UI to increase its available computing power.

 Read the following sections to help you determine which core resources to scale and when.